 Free SSLs often come as part of a package deal with a website builder or a security websites plan.
 Other free SSL certificates are issued by non-profit certificate authorities.
 But these types of certificates often come with some drawbacks.
 For one, the lifespan of most paid SSL certificates is 2 years.
 The lifespan of a free SSL certificate is 90 days, after which it must be renewed.

 Also, most free SSL certificates do not come with any technical support.
 Installing an SSL certificate can be tricky, and using the technical support team that comes with a paid SSL certificate

 An SSL certificate encrypts the data that your users enter into your website, allowing it to transmit safely from the browser to your website.
 SSL certificates are essential if you collect any data from your users.

-Both cWatch Pro and cWatch Basic delivers Content Delivery Network (CDN) that features Layer 7 DDoS protection, Layer 3, 4, 5, 6 DDoS protection, Advanced website acceleration, Asset preloading, Anycast DNS, performance optimization.
+Both cWatch Pro and cWatch Basic delivers Content Delivery Network (CDN) that features Layer 7 DDoS protection, Layer 3, 4, 5, and 6 DDoS protection, Advanced website acceleration, Asset preloading, Anycast DNS, and performance optimization.

 Both cWatch Pro and cWatch Basic delivers technical Support with certain features unavailable in the basic version

 cWatch Pro provides 24/7 support, planning, Installation, Training, Troubleshooting, maintenance, upgrades and removal, however, with the cWatch Basic version, planning, training and maintenance are not available and the removal can be done only once.